near/nearcore/docs/practices/style.md

 As an exception to this rule, it is okay to use either style when the derived trait already includes the name of the library (as would be the case for `borsh::BorshSerialize`.)

-**Rationale**: Specifying a full path to the externally provided derivations here makes it straightforward to differentiate between the built-in derivations and those provided by the external crates.
+**Rationale:** Specifying a full path to the externally provided derivations here makes it straightforward to differentiate between the built-in derivations and those provided by the external crates.
 The surprise factor for derivations sharing a name with the standard library traits (`Display`) is reduced and it also acts as natural mechanism to tell apart names